 Remove unhealthy energy draining food from home and stock convenient healthy food instead.

 Get enough sleep, tiredness causes the illusion of hunger.

 Willpower is a limited resource, using that to fight against cravings is a bad idea instead author suggests an alternative, make a list of healthy food items and decide that “you will eat as much of healthy food items as you can”.

-Over time, you will stop eating unhealthy food, in long run, the habits of eating healthy food in limited quantities will become the norm.
+Over time, you will stop eating unhealthy food, in the long run, the habits of eating healthy food in limited quantities will become the norm.

 Getting recommended dietary allowance with just food is impossible.

 If eating for social reasons, choose the lowest calorie options.